Report icon

 What is Solana (SOL) API?

-In traditional blockchain networks, developers often have to run separate nodes to interact with any given network, which can be resource-intensive.
-However, with the RPC interface, developers can bypass this requirement and immediately interact with the network using simple API calls.
+In traditional blockchain networks, developers often have to run so called nodes to interact with any decentralized network, which can be resource-intensive.
+With the RPC interface, developers can bypass this requirement and immediately interact with the network using simple API calls.

-These will include all types of interaction with Solana allowing the following activities:
+These will include all types of interaction with Solana:

-• Read Data: Retrieve information stored on the blockchain programmatically, accessing data such as transaction history, account balances, block details, and other relevant information;
+• Read data: Receive information stored on the blockchain programmatically such as transaction history, account balances, block details, and other chain information

-• Broadcast Data: Transmit data to the network, submit new transactions, interact with programs, or propagate other types of data;
+• Broadcast data: Submit new transactions, deploy programs, interact with programs, or propagate other types of on-chain writes

 Key Features of Solana API